Sleep

 • Guild and embarrassment over avoidance of necessary tasks

-The solution often rests with power—specifically, your power over what you allow your mind to do.
+The key to better sleep is learning to “swipe off” these repetitive, unhelpful thoughts—to recognize them for what they are and gently but firmly redirect your mind away from them.
+The solution often rests with power—specifically, your power over what you allow your mind to do; your attention.
 You may feel powerless against the flood of worries that arrive when your head hits the pillow, but you can reclaim control.

 My Approach to Sleep Problems